-Modern Civ vics Grades, 10, 11, 12
+Modern Civics 1/2 (0568/0568A) 1 Credit Grades, 10, 11, 12 40 Weeks

 This course will introduce and challenge students to the benefits of being a proactive citizen through the use of 3D printing technology.
 The objective of the course is to provide assistance to children who are missing fingers or hands due to war, disease, or birth defects by printing 3D prosthetic hands from crowd-sourced designs.
 During their time in the course students will make contact with potential recipients, communicate with volunteers around the world to share and use design files/ideas, scale and then fit 3D prosthetics, to fit specific individual needs of recipients, assemble and test hands, ship the completed hand to the recipient, and then follow up with potential modifications.